RoselaineMarquesMontero/liferay-workspace-7-4/GETTING_STARTED.markdown

 #### liferay.workspace.themes.java.build
 Set this to true to build the theme projects using the Liferay Portal Tools Theme Builder.
 The default value is `false`.

+#### liferay.workspace.wars.dir
+Set the folder that contains all legacy WAR projects.
+Set to `*` to search all subdirectories.
+The default value is `modules`.

 #### microsoft.translator.subscription.key
 Set the subscription key for Microsoft Translation integration.
 This is service